Numigi/odoo-project-addons/project_task_analytic_lines/README.rst

 .. image:: static/description/journal_entry_task_readonly.png

-If a project is selected, I am able to select a task related to this project.
+If an analytic account is selected, I am able to select a task related to project of the analytic account.

 .. image:: static/description/journal_entry_task_selected.png